"If you find that concerning," said Rasalased, "then you should be mindful of precisely what kind of man you are becoming."

 "Heh.
 Not at all, Young Hector.
 However, I think a man who never questions himself in these ways is not a man who should be trusted to determine right from wrong."

 It sounded a bit like a lecture was coming his way, but Hector couldn't help pausing at the Dry God's words.
-This struck a chord with what Garovel had been talking about not too long ago, worrying about how much he has changed in a relatively short amount of time.
+This struck a chord with what Garovel had been talking about not too long ago, worrying about how much he had changed in a relatively short amount of time.

 As much as a part of him wanted to dismiss Rasalased's concerns here, Hector felt like he should be careful.
 This was the wisdom of literal ancients that he was listening to.
 Just because it made him uncomfortable or because he didn't want to believe it could be true--that wasn't good enough reason to reject it without first giving it real consideration.